or call us on

 The MOT testing rules changed in May 2018.
 The old system of recording fails and advisories has been replaced with a three category defect scheme.
 Faults that are found during testing are now ranked as either Dangerous, Major or Minor – and all of these are recorded in the report we give you.
 With these new testing rules, if your vehicle has minor defects, these are recorded in the same way as advisories – but faults ranked as Dangerous will incur an immediate fail.

 The new MOT rules have also changed what is tested.
 Vehicles are now tested for emissions and graded in the same way as above.
 Any vehicle that emits “visible smoke of any colour” during the test will automatically fail.

 There are also amendments to the test designed specifically for diesel vehicles such as checking the particulate filter has not been tampered with or damaged.

 Other things such as front fog lamps and other lights used during the day are now tested tooo – but only if they have been fitted to the vehicle since March 2018.

 By law, all vehicles on the road in the UK must have a valid MOT.
 The only time that you are allowed to drive a car without a valid MOT is if your MOT has expired, and you are on your way to an MOT test centre.
 If you are stopped by the police you will need to prove that you are on your way to get an MOT test on your vehicle.

 Many people assume they have a 14-day “grace” period after their MOT certificate expires.
-Unfortunately this is false.
+Unfortunately this is not true.
 You must have a valid MOT certificate in order to drive your car.
-You can of course have your MOT test done up to a month before your current certificate expires, to ensure you are not caught short with no valid MOT certificate.
+You can of course have your vehicle tested up to a month before your current certificate expires, to ensure you are not caught short with no valid MOT.